Chapter 5: Morphology

 English is less isolating than Mandarin, but still very analytic.

 The opposite of analytic is synthetic.
 Synthetic languages have a lot of morphological complexity in words, and are often characterized by having no (or very few) free roots.

 Languages that are more synthetic fall into different types.
 The main division is between agglutinative and fusional languages.
 In highly agglutinative languages, words are built from many easily separated affixes, each of which is associated with a consistent piece of meaning.
 Japanese is a somewhat agglutinative language, as in the following example where the verb has a string of suffixes corresponding to the English passive (“was verb-ed”) and causative (“made X verb”).

 |“I was made to eat natto.”|

 By contrast, a fusional language is one where many inflectional meanings are combined into single affixes.
 The Romance languages are a good example of fusional languages: the suffix on a verb expresses tense, aspect, and subject agreement, and is difficult to break down into smaller affixes.
-For example, in Spanish, the suffix -iéramos expresses subject agreement (first person plural), tense (past), aspect (imperfective), and mood (subjunctive).
+For example, in the Spanish word estudiáramos, the root estud- means “study” and the suffix -iáramos expresses subject agreement (first person plural), tense (past), aspect (imperfective), and mood (subjunctive).